-This easy cabbage casserole with Ritz Crackers is an excellent vegetable side dish.
-Chopped cabbage is baked in a simple, creamy cheese sauce and topped with crushed Ritz crackers and cheddar cheese.
-This is a great holiday side dish for a large gathering.
+This easy cheesy cabbage casserole with Ritz Crackers is an excellent vegetable side dish.
+Chopped cabbage is baked in a simple, creamy cheese sauce and topped with crushed Ritz crackers and cheddar cheese (truly a southern style tradition!).
+Here's what other have to say about it:

 Jump to:

-Since cabbage is always available at your grocery store or farmer's market, this is one of my staple casserole recipes.
-We love to eat it at Church potlucks, for Sunday suppers and it almost inevitably makes its way onto our Thanksgiving, Christmas, and Easter spreads.
+- Since cabbage is available year round at your grocery store or farmer's market, this is one of my staple casserole recipes.
+We love to eat it at church potlucks, for Sunday suppers, and it almost inevitably makes its way onto our Thanksgiving, Christmas, and Easter spreads.

-Basic ingredients are all that's needed to put together this Southern Cabbage Casserole with Ritz Crackers Topping!
+Basic ingredients are all that's needed to put together this easy cabbage casserole!

 Canned cream of mushroom soup and mayonnaise - mixed together for a super creamy sauce that clings to all the cabbage pieces perfectly with almost no effort.